Milwaukee Bucks: Mascot

 The Bucks' official mascot is Bango.
 The word "Bango" was originally coined by Eddie Doucette, the longtime play-by-play announcer for the Bucks.
 Doucette used the word whenever a Bucks player connected on a long-range basket.
 It was often used for sharpshooter Jon McGlocklin.
 When it came time for the Bucks to choose a name for their new mascot, the name "Bango" won the contest.

 Bango has been the Bucks' official mascot since October 18, 1977, which was Milwaukee's home opener of the 1977–78 season.
 In addition to the date being Bango's home debut, the game itself pitted Milwaukee against former Bucks center Kareem Abdul-Jabbar and his Los Angeles Lakers at the Milwaukee Arena.
 Bango's original outfit only consisted of a green wool sweater with a "B" on the front, similar to the buck featured on the team logo.
-Since the 1990's, Bango now wears a Bucks uniform with the number 68, referring to the franchise's inaugural season of 1968.
+Since the 1990s, Bango now wears a Bucks uniform with the number 68, referring to the franchise's inaugural season of 1968.
 Bango has worked hard to become popular with Bucks fans throughout the state of Wisconsin over the years, appearing at schools, parades, and festivals as a goodwill ambassador for the team.
 His high-flying acrobatic layups, daring rebounds, and other entertaining antics still play an important role in energizing Bucks fans at the Fiserv Forum.
 Since 2001, Bango has also made perennial appearances at the NBA All-Star Game.